Skip to main content

 Artistic Excellence and Community Pride

-The residencies concluded with public showcases at the Westside Arts Festival in July and a major exhibition at the Galway Arts Centre from August to September 2025.
+The residencies concluded with public showcases at the Westside Arts Festival in July and a major exhibition at the Galway Arts Centre in summer 2025.
 These events not only celebrated artistic innovation but also honoured the pride of the residents, whose stories and insights shaped the work.

 Above: Anastasia Vershinina of Galway Arts Centre pictured with ‘Phosphene’, an installation by artist Leon Butler, at the public opening of The Air We Share exhibition at Galway Arts Centre PHOTO: Mark Stedman